dapoth/rm_fused_lasso/src/documentation/introduction.rst

 The estimators as well as the data generation are tested by means of unit tests.

-After estimation we analyze the results in :ref:`model_analysis`.
+After estimation we analyze the results in :ref:`analysis`.
 On the basis of this analysis plots and a table are constructed in :ref:`final` and saved under bld.out.figures.
 They are also included in the paper, which is created in :ref:`paper`.